 Translation of Employee Handbooks

-Employee handbooks are widely used by employers as an efficient way to communicate guidelines to employees about company policies and the employment relationship.
-Some states with have state law requiring an employee handbook in Spanish or another language native to the employees.
-Although English is obviously the official language in the US, providing the company policies in other languages may protect employers from lawsuits.
+Employers use employee handbooks as an efficient way to communicate guidelines to employees about company policies and the employment relationship.
+Some states have a state law requiring an employee handbook in Spanish or another language native to the employees.
+Although English is obviously the US's official language, providing the company policies in other languages may protect employers from lawsuits.
 Company guidelines in the employee handbook provide information about the company, employee benefits, and what is expected of the employee, including: